DesiKS/reacto3/README.md

 This won't cut it though!
 The function we return isn't re-usable because it closes over the same array!

-We could improve this approach and wrap the inner function in another function or an IIFE...but things get messy quickly...
+We could improve this approach and wrap the inner function in another function or an IIFE (immediately invoked function expression)...but things get messy quickly...

 ---